-After the completion of this offering, BIHL (as defined below), will own approximately 78.3% of our outstanding common stock (or 75.8% if the underwriters exercise their option to purchase additional shares of common stock in full).
-As a result, we will be a "controlled company" within the meaning of the rules of NYSE.
-See "Management -Controlled Company Status."
+We are currently a "controlled company" within the meaning of the corporate governance standards of the NYSE.
+However, after the completion of this offering, GPC Fund (as defined below) and AFMIC (as defined below), will collectively own approximately % of our outstanding common stock (or % if the underwriters exercise their option to purchase additional shares of common stock in full).
+Because GPC Fund and AFMIC collectively will beneficially own less than 50% of the total voting power of our common stock after the completion of this offering, we will no longer be a "controlled company" within the meaning of the corporate governance standards of the NYSE after the completion of this offering, and, subject to certain transition periods permitted by the NYSE rules, we will no longer rely on exemptions from corporate governance requirements that are available to controlled companies.
+See "Management-Loss of Controlled Company Status."

 Investing in our common stock involves risks.
-See "Risk Factors" beginning on page 22.
+See "Risk Factors" beginning on page 17.